-Sony’s floorspace at IFA 2017 would equal that of the average US hifi trade show.
+Sony’s floorspace at IFA 2017 would equal that of an entire North American hifi trade show.
 In a word: gargantuan.
 And costly.
 And, most importantly for this Japanese giant, packed to the gills.
 Of course, not all of the exhibits are audio related.

 Behind a glass wall shielding would be listeners from (some of) the general din of the concourse, we are invited to spend time Sony’s slowly expanding range of New Walkmen (or ‘NW’ for short).

 On the right-hand side of the headphone bar, listening stations offer time with the heavy, gold-plated NW-WM1Z (€3200), introduced last year.
 To the left, Sony engineer Tomoaki Sato’s latest creation: the NW-ZX300 – a Walkman that shares its predecessors’ sound quality focus but not its high price or mass.
 The NW-ZX300 will sell for €879/£600 when it goes on sale in October.

 According to Sony, the NW-ZX300’s internal circuit layout, the carefully selected capacitors and resistors, the digital clocks and the trimmed down host operating system all play a part in realising better sound quality than your average smartphone.

 From the press release: “For the premium listening experience, the ZX300 incorporates an aluminium chassis for less resistance value.
 The FTCAP (Conductive Polymer Aluminium Solid Capacitors) and the new film capacitor are also incorporated for more transparent vocals and solid bass notes.”